tojkuv/the-rust-book/error-handling/README.md

 let home:IpAddr = "127.0.0.1".parse().unwrap();
 ```

 We're creating an `IpAddr` instance by parsing a hardcoded string.
 We can see that `127.0.0.1` is a valid IP address, so it's acceptable to use `unwrap` here.
-However, having a hardcoded, valid string doesn't change the return type of the `parse` method: we still get a `Result` value, and the compiler will still make us handle the `Result` as if the `Err` variant is a possibility because the compiler isn't smart enough to see that this string is always a valid IP address.
+However, having a hardcoded, valid string doesn'_t change the return type of the `parse` method: we still get a `Result` value, and the compiler will still make us handle the `Result` as if the `Err` variant is a possibility because the compiler isn'_t smart enough to see that this string is always a valid IP address.
 If the IP address string came from a user rather than being hardcoded into the program and therefore *did* have a possibility of failure, we'd definiitely want to handle the `Result` in a more robust way instead..

 ### Guidelines for `Error Handling